tachwali/SelfDrivingCars/CarND-Behavioral-Cloning-P3/README.md

 ![Model Mean-square ](images/training_performance.png)

 #### Validation data
-The data is [splitted](data_util.py#L137) into training and validation data.
+The data is [splitted](data_util.py#L137-L137) into training and validation data.
 Using 80% as training and 20% as validation.

 ### `viz.ipynb`
-used to visualize keras netowrk model summary and training history
+The notebook is ued to visualize keras netowrk model summary and training history

 ### `data_util.py`
 Contains the following helper functions: